-To facilitate this work, we collected a range of information from nine SPCBs (Punjab, Haryana, Uttarakhand, Uttar Pradesh, Bihar, Jharkhand, Chhattisgarh and West Bengal) and the Delhi Pollution Control Committee through applications filed under the Right to Information Act, 2005 (RTIs) in August and September 2021.
+To facilitate this work, we collected a range of information from nine SPCBs (Punjab, Haryana, Uttarakhand, Uttar Pradesh, Bihar, Jharkhand, Chhattisgarh and West Bengal) and the Delhi Pollution Control Committee through applications filed under the Right to Information Act, 2005 (RTIs) in August-September 2021, and March-April 2022.
 This included data on the following:

-- Composition of the Board, presence of non-official members, industry, academia and air quality experts - Tenure and qualifications of their last five Chairpersons and member secretaries, whether their role was full-time or part-time, recruitment rules for these positions - Current sanctioned strength and vacancies across technical positions, attempts to fill vacancies, number of consents issued
+- Composition of the Board, presence of non-official members, industry, academia and air quality experts - Tenure and qualifications of their last five Chairpersons and member secretaries, whether their role was full-time or part-time, recruitment rules for these positions - Current sanctioned strength and vacancies across technical positions, attempts to fill vacancies, number of consents issued - Revenue and expenditure information for three financial years: 2018-19, 2019-20 and 2020-21

 To understand the functioning of the SPCBs/PCCs and their perception of their capacities and constraints, we conducted a series of semi-structured, key informant interviews.
-We spoke to 18 current and former senior leadership of the CPCB and SPCBs (Chairpersons, Member Secretaries, Environmental Engineers, and Legal Officers) across the IGP states.
+We spoke to 20 current and former senior leadership of the CPCB and SPCBs (Chairpersons, Member Secretaries, Environmental Engineers, and Legal Officers) across the IGP states.
 Interviewee responses were anonymised, and States were coded to ensure participant confidentiality.
 These data were supplemented by a review of previously published reports on SPCB functioning, and data that are available on various government websites.